syncfusion-content/javascript-docs/js/SpellCheck/How-To.md

 ---
 layout: post
-title: How to SpellCheck on typing with time interval?
+title: How to Syncfusion SpellCheck on typing with time interval?
 description: How to SpellCheck on typing with time interval
 platform: js
 control: SpellCheck